maormoyal/microservices-architecture/README.md

-# Microservices Project
+# PAYMENT - Event-driven microservices system

 This project is a microservices-based application that handles user management, orders, and payments.
-The system is built using Node.js, Express, MongoDB, and RabbitMQ, with Swagger for API documentation.
+The system is built using Node.js, Express, MongoDB, RabbitMQ and Docker, with Swagger for API documentation.

 ## Table of Contents